 The Federal Reserve Bank of Cleveland’s inflation expectations model uses Treasury yields, inflation data, inflation swaps, and survey-based measures of inflation expectations to calculate the expected inflation rate (CPI) over the next 30 years.
 The Cleveland Fed model is run every month on the date of the CPI release.

-The Federal Reserve Bank of Cleveland reports that its latest estimate of 10-year expected inflation is 1.90 percent.
-In other words, the public currently expects the inflation rate to be less than 2 percent on average over the next decade.
+The Federal Reserve Bank of Cleveland reports that its latest estimate of 10-year expected inflation is 1.73 percent.
+In other words, the public currently expects the inflation rate to be below 2 percent on average over the next decade.

 - Excel: This spreadsheet contains the inflation expectations model’s output from 1982 to the present.
 Output includes expected inflation for horizons from 1 year to 30 years, the real risk premium, the inflation risk premium, and the real interest rate.